james-stoup/emacs-org-mode-tutorial/README.md

 So, let's dig into the problem.

-<a id="orgcd617cb"></a>
+<a id="org15e744d"></a>

 ## Understanding workflows

 Most websites with Org primers offer a very detailed org configuration that supports their very specific workflow.
 And this is great for them, but not for your average user who might only care about 10% of that particular setup.
 But since it is presented as one unified whole, it can be difficult to separate out which pieces you want vs which pieces will break things for you.
 So before we can start writing any configuration code we need to step back and ask ourselves, what should our workflow look like?

 I'm going to use this term "workflow" a lot in this document and to prevent any confusion, let's clearly define it now.
-A workflow is the sum of all the steps you take when processing information with Org Mode.
-Everything you do that ultimately is meant to interact with Org Mode is part of your workflow.
+A workflow is the sum of all the steps you take as you take to complete a task.
+These steps typically involve processing information, tracking your status, organizing important details, and otherwise arranging resources in a useful and coherent manner.

-For example, here are two workflows, one for my personal life and one for my job:
+At this point you already have existing workflows that possibly involve email clients, calendars, sticky notes, notebooks, text messages, Word documents, or anything else you use to organize your life.
+Org isn't a magical fix for the complexity of life, however it does make it easier to manage that complexity.
+Hopefully by the end of this guide you will discover a way to integrate Org Mode into your existing routines.

-**Personal Workflow**
+To better illustrate workflows, here is an example from my personal life.

-"I want to keep a journal of my thoughts, track home projects, and plan out my personal programming endeavors."
+<a id="org541b337"></a>

-**Professional Workflow**
+### Personal Workflow Example

-"I want to track my accomplishments at work, organize the tickets I have been assigned, record data produced in meetings, summarize everything, and display metrics of my productivity."
+I want to track home projects such as furniture I want to build, home renovations, general handy work, and future tools to buy.
+The usual progression of such projects tends to look something like this:

-When thinking of your own workflow, start off by filling in the sentence "I want to use org mode to <span class="underline"><span class="underline"><span class="underline"><span class="underline">\_</span></span></span></span>"
+`create project -> add details -> add notes -> research it -> start work on project -> finish project`

-Before you can write any configuration code or really get any use out of Org Mode you need to clearly define your goals.
+So if I am going to build a new kitchen table I would create an entry on the project, add details like the dimensions, required seating, etc. Then do some research on styles (farm house vs modern) and on lumber (oak vs walnut prices).
+Finally once I had all the information I can create some steps (buy the lumber, dimension it, cut it, assemble it, dry fit, sand, stain, seal) so I can get a feel for how long this will take (many weekends) and then start working it.

-<a id="org3dd1c3a"></a>
+<a id="org32de651"></a>

 ### Understanding your workflow options